 You might do as one reviewer and put it in your pet’s food.
 Would you go so far as to put small quantities of it in your own food for intestinal health?

 To order your food grade diatomaceous earth, click on its product name, Diatomaceous Earth Food Grade 50 Lb, wherever you see it linked in this post.
-That takes you to the page where you can order it.
-Ordering more than one bag may make the shipping cost more economical.
-Look for similar products on that page if you want smaller quantities.
+Look for similar products on the page that comes up if you want smaller quantities.

 Remember, it has to be food grade diatomaceous earth for the applications mentioned above.